MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-sales-app.md

 # Administrator settings for Sales agent

-As a tenant administrator or CRM (customer relationship management) administrator, you can use administrator settings to customize how your users experience the Sales app in Outlook and Teams, including who can use AI capabilities, for all environments in your organization.
+As a tenant administrator or CRM (customer relationship management) administrator, you can use administrator settings to customize how your users experience the Sales agent in Outlook and Teams, including who can use AI capabilities, for all environments in your organization.

 ## Prerequisites

-- The Sales app is installed in either [Outlook](install-sales-as-an-integrated-app.md) or [Teams](install-pin-sales-teams.md).
+- The Sales agent is installed in either [Outlook](install-sales-as-an-integrated-app.md) or [Teams](install-pin-sales-teams.md).

 ## Who can access administrator settings?

-Administrator settings are visible only when you sign in with administrator credentials to the Sales app in [Outlook](sign-in-crm-outlook.md) or [Teams](sign-in-crm-teams.md).
+Administrator settings are visible only when you sign in with administrator credentials to the Sales agent in [Outlook](sign-in-crm-outlook.md) or [Teams](sign-in-crm-teams.md).
 The permissions you need depend on which CRM you use.

 - **Dynamics 365:** You must have the **System Administrator** or **System Customizer** role.
-If you're using a custom security role, you might need [more privileges to use the Sales app](privileges.md#privileges-required-for-dynamics-365-customers).
+If you're using a custom security role, you might need [more privileges to use the Sales agent](privileges.md#privileges-required-for-dynamics-365-customers).

 - **Salesforce:** Your user profile must have the **Modify All Data** or **Manage Data Integrations** permission.
 Permissions need to be set in your user profile, not in a permission set that's assigned to you.

-If you change a user's permissions or security roles in your CRM, ask the user to sign out of the Sales app in Outlook or Teams, and then sign in again for your changes to be reflected.
-Changes in user permissions or security roles in the CRM can take up to 15 minutes to reflect in the Sales app in Teams.
+If you change a user's permissions or security roles in your CRM, ask the user to sign out of the Sales agent in Outlook or Teams, and then sign in again for your changes to be reflected.
+Changes in user permissions or security roles in the CRM can take up to 15 minutes to reflect in the Sales agent in Teams.

 ## Access administrator settings

-Teams and Outlook both play a part in how you access the Sales app administrator settings and what you can change.
+Teams and Outlook both play a part in how you access the Sales agent administrator settings and what you can change.

-You can access the administrator settings in the Sales app in Outlook and Teams.
+You can access the administrator settings in the Sales agent in Outlook and Teams.
 The settings apply to the CRM environment that you sign in to.
-To customize the Sales app for a different environment, [switch to that environment](sales-m365-copilot-faq.md#how-can-i-switch-crm-environments).
+To customize the Sales agent for a different environment, [switch to that environment](sales-m365-copilot-faq.md#how-can-i-switch-crm-environments).

 1. Open the Sales personal app in [Outlook](personal-app.md#open-the-personal-app-in-outlook) or [Teams](personal-app.md#open-the-personal-app-in-teams).
 1. Sign in to [Outlook](sign-in-crm-outlook.md) or [Teams](sign-in-crm-teams.md) with your administrator credentials.